joelparkerhenderson/demo-rust-cargo-tdd/README.md

 ```

 Details:

+  * The line `#[cfg(test)]` is an annotation on the tests module.
+The annotation tells Rust to compile and run the test code only when we run cargo test, and not when we run cargo build.
+This saves compile time when we only want to build the library, and saves space in the resulting compiled artifact since the tests are not included.

   * The line `#[test]` is an annotation before the line `fn`.
 This annotation indicates this is a test function, so that the test runner knows to treat this function as a test.
 We could also use non-test functions in the tests module, such as functions to help set up common scenarios, or perform common operations.